JSExplore/nodejs-questions-answers/README.md

 #### Answer: C

-APIs of Node.JS are Asynchronous and Synchronous
+APIs of Node.JS are Asynchronous and Synchronous.

 </details>